TheekshanaA/Ghostfolio-MSP-Importer/README.md

 Before you use this script, ensure you have the following:

 - Node.js installed on your machine.
-- An active Ghostfolio account with API access.
+- An active Ghostfolio self hosted instance.
 - An API token from Ghostfolio for authentication.
 - A CSV file exported from the Stocks Tracker app containing your stock transaction data.